rsav/samp4sharcap/README.md

 ## Installation

-- Retrieve the latest Miniconda installer for your architecture
+- Retrieve the latest Miniconda installer for your architecture from https://docs.anaconda.com/free/miniconda/miniconda-other-installer-links/
 - With conda, setup a python-3.4 environment to install astropy for using in SharpCap

 ```